jkeneda/jkeneda.github.io/_posts/2022-08-28-FullScreenFix.md

 categories: TexanConnect SPC
 ---

-Do you sometimes get fullscreen pop-ups with student info when hovering over student names in TexanConnect rosters?
+Hey SPC folks.
+Do you sometimes get fullscreen pop-ups with student info when hovering over student names in TexanConnect rosters or search results?
 Yeah, me too.
-(It happens by default when the window width is relatively small.)
+(It happens by default when your window width is relatively small.)
 Here's a way to disable the fullscreen pop-up.

 ---

-### Stoppin the Fullscreen Poppin:
+### Stoppin' the Fullscreen Poppin':
 #### Step 1
 In Firefox or Chrome, install the Tampermonkey extension ([Firefox link](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/), [Chrome link](chrome://extensions/?id=dhdgffkkebhmkfjojejmpbldmpobfkfo)).
 This extension lets you add your own code to specific websites.